Boat Electronics on a Modern Cruising Sailboat

 • The autopilot, guided by GPS routes, adjusts for tidal drift, offering precision steering that once seemed like science fiction.

-Today's systems are pushing the boundaries of what's possible.
-Advanced units like the Simrad NSO evo2 or B&G Zeus T7 Touch showcase dual processors for seamless multitasking—imagine plotting a course and running radar simultaneously without lag.
-The Zeus T7 even introduces "Sail Time" calculations, factoring in tacking angles and dynamic tides for pinpoint predictions.
+The pace of innovation in the marine sector has accelerated, borrowing heavily from the automotive and tech industries. as a result, today's systems are pushing the boundaries of what's possible.
+Advanced units from Simrad and B&G showcase dual processors for seamless multitasking—imagine plotting a course and running radar simultaneously without lag.
+The B&G Zeus T7 even introduces "Sail Time" calculations, factoring in tacking angles and dynamic tides for pinpoint predictions.

 And that’s not all.
 Wi-Fi-enabled systems allow you to control navigation, engine diagnostics, and even entertainment systems from your smartphone.
 Meanwhile, solar-powered devices are becoming a must-have for eco-conscious sailors, offering sustainability and reduced energy costs.
 These innovations show how technology is making life at sea not only easier but greener.